ToolDAQ/WebServer/README.md

 and compile with g++ yourprogram.cpp -o yourprogram -I <path to repo>/include -L <path to repo>/lib -lDAQInterface

+For detials of the interface see inlcude/DAQInterface.h and for an example please read Example.cpp

 To execute add <path to repo>/lib to your LD_LIBRARY_PATH or

     source Setup.sh